Global Migration Group

-The Global Migration Group (GMG) is a group consisting of fourteen UN agencies, the World Bank and the International Organisation for Migration that work to address global migration issues.
+The Global Migration Group (GMG) is a group consisting of fourteen UN agencies, the World Bank and the International Organization for Migration that work to address global migration issues.

 GMG was created in 2006 by then UN Secretary-General Kofi Annan to better coordinate multilateral migration governance initiatives.
 The Group's primary aim is to improve the management of cross-border migration, to promote further research and to develop international norms relating to migration.

 GMG organization

 GMG is chaired on a six-month rotating basis by a member agency.
 For each six-month term, GMG adopts a thematic topic to guide its activities.
 For example, UNICEF chaired the Group during the first half of 2011 and focused on youth.
 UNESCO Chaired GMG during the second half of the year and focused on climate change impacts on migration.

 The GMG also coordinates its activities with the Global Forum on Migration and Development, although the two organizations are not formally affiliated.